lazd/lazd.github.io/source/posts/DOMly - Fast templates with createElement and cloneNode.md

 Because the tooling doesn't exist.

-We haven't seen a major release of a full-featured, production ready template system that compiles to DOM nodes. [transparency] and [domjs] aren't really template systems, [pure] is magical to the point of confusion, [DOMBars] does more than just templates, and [HTMLBars] is still in the works.
+We haven't seen a major release of a full-featured, production ready template system that compiles to DOM nodes. [transparency] and [domjs] aren't really template systems, [pure] is magical to the point of confusion, [DOMBars] is deprecated, and [HTMLBars] is still in the works.

 ## Enter DOMly